-In a recent video posted on social media Krause says “to continue building our democracy and preserve our freedoms, it is very important that we divide our votes in the upcoming election.”
+In a recent video posted on social media Krauze said “to continue building our democracy and preserve our freedoms, it is very important that we divide our votes in the upcoming election.”

 This statement, according to AMLO, is apparently harmless, but it has a target audience and it promotes the idea of not only not voting for AMLO, but of “dividing” the votes among other candidates.

 Krauze added in the video: “Mexico must not be a one-man nation.
 We all build Mexico up; Mexico is all of us.
 Let us prevent the concentration of power in the hands of one person.
 Let’s divide our vote, let’s say no, now and forever, to absolute power.”

 AMLO promptly answered Krauze’s opinion as “normal,” saying that Krauze “is the organic intellectual of conservatism and has the right to be one.”

 In reality influential intellectuals such as Enrique Krauze and Lorenzo Meyer, as well as Jesús Silva-Herzog – all of them writers for conservative Mexico City daily newspaper Reforma — started criticizing AMLO in unison.